pengcheng95/mcts-ai/README.md

 # mcts-ai
 This library allows you to create your own simple Monte Carlo Tree Search AI

-## Note
-Currently Only works for two player board games where all pieces are identical.

 ## Usage
 Require the module
 ```